exasol/exasol-driver-lua/doc/design.md

 `Websocket` stops waiting immediately on that signal.
 The receive-loop ends and `Websocket` does not send another application-level
 WebSocket command on the timed-out session.

-Needs: impl, utest, itest
+Needs: impl, utest

 ### Websocket Safety Deadline
 `dsn~websocket-safety-deadline~1`

 `Websocket` may use a safety deadline only when it is longer than the LuWS wire-level timeout, so it cannot mask a LuWS timeout.
 Its error identifies the expired `Websocket` deadline without a LuWS result.
 Timeout errors state the layer, operation, and elapsed timeout without sensitive or unbounded data.
 A timed-out session sends no further application-level requests, including during cleanup.

-Needs: impl, utest, itest
+Needs: impl, utest

 ### Websocket Connection